Joe SparrowView All Posts by Joe Sparrow

 Lowell AndersonView All Posts by Lowell Anderson

-Meet Lowell Anderson, J&P Cycles’ director of merchandising.
-Lowell has been with J&P Cycles for three years.
-Prior to overseeing J&P’s merchandising team, he led the creative marketing and branding campaign efforts.
+Meet Lowell Anderson, J&P Cycles director of brands.
+In this position, he is responsible for the assortment, design and development of products for our private label brands.
+Lowell has been with J&P Cycles since 2009.
+In that time, he has used his expertise, knowledge and skill sets across a wide range of areas.
+Prior to overseeing J&P Cycles private label brands, he led the merchandising team and assisted in the creative marketing and branding campaign efforts.
 Before that, Lowell served as product specialist in the merchandising department.

 Prior to joining the J&P team, Lowell was a senior manager for KTM North America Inc., where he was responsible for designing, developing and marketing all the KTM hard parts and clothing for the KTM Hard Equipment product line.